openfoodfacts/openfoodfacts-server/docs/introduction/api.md

 ## Help

 - Try the FAQ - to answer most of your questions.
 - Didn't get a satisfactory answer?
-Contact the Team on the Slack Channel. <!---Are we sure the next level of support is from FAQ to slack?
-If yes, embed links -->
+Contact the Team on the #api [Slack Channel.](https://slack.openfoodfacts.org/)
 - Report Bugs on the Open Food Facts Database.
 - Do you have an issue or feature request?
 You can submit it here [here on GitHub](https://github.com/openfoodfacts/openfoodfacts-server/issues/new).
 - Are you interested in contributing to this project?
 See your Contribution Guidelines.